Monday, October 20, 2014

-Contact: Fred Glass, 510-579-3343
+Contact: Fred Glass, California Federation of Teachers: 510-579-3343

-The CFT represents over 25,000 faculty in thirty community college districts, and 120,000 educational employees at every level of the education system, from Head Start to UC.
-More info: www.cft.org
+The CFT represents more than 25,000 faculty in thirty community colleges districts, and 120,000 educational employees at every level of the education system, from Head Start to UC.
+More information: cft.org.